Cross-Dimensional Mathematics: A Foundation For STP/STA: Introduction

 The CDM proposed in this paper consists of three parts: (1) hyper algebra; (2) hyper geometry; (3) hyper Lie algebra and hyper Lie group.
 The hyper algebra contains hyper group, hyper ring, and hyper module; the hyper geometry includes hyper vector space, hyper inner product space, hyper manifold; and the hyper Lie algebra and hyper Lie group start from mixed dimensional Euclidian space, through constructing topological hyper group, and finally lead to hyper linear group and hyper linear algebra.

 The relationship of CDM with existing mathematical structures is depicted in Figure \ref{Fig1.1}.
+Figure \ref{Fig1.1} demonstrates also the relationship among the components of CDM.

-Some key issues completed in this paper are emphasized as follows: \begin{itemize} \item[(i)] The most general matrix addition ($\hat{+}$) and matrix product ($\hat{\ttimes}$) are proposed, which make the set of all matrices a hyper-ring ($({\cal M},\hat{+},\hat{\ttimes})$).
+Some key issues addressed in this paper are emphasized as follows: \begin{itemize} \item[(i)] The most general matrix addition ($\hat{+}$) and matrix product ($\hat{\ttimes}$) are proposed, which make the set of all matrices a hyper ring ($({\cal M},\hat{+},\hat{\ttimes})$).
 Particularly, the hyper group structure of cross-dimensional permutations ${\bf S}=\bigcup_{n=1}^{\infty}{\bf S}_n$ is obtained.

 \item[(ii)] The most general Euclidian hyper vector space ($\R^{\infty}$) is constructed.
 The vector space structure and the differentiable structure are proposed, which provide a coordinate frame and differentiable structure for hyper manifold.
 (This function is similar to $\R^n$ for $n$-dimensional manifold.)